inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 Controllers
 -----------

-As seen in the examples above we have “providers“ and those implementations are wrapped.
+As seen in the examples above we have “providers“ whose implementations are wrapped.
 These wrappers are commonly called “controllers” because they control other provides and control the concrete flow.

 A controll interface inherits from :class:`inyoka.Interface` and follows it's naming guides.
+Besides that it should contain the name ``Controller`` to specify that this is a special kind of interfaces.

 URLs